-Dunbar Hill School is home to nearly 300 students in Grades K through 6 in Hamden, Connecticut, a town of roughly 50,000 in the suburbs north of New Haven.
+Dunbar Hill School is home to nearly 300 students in Grades K through 6 in Hamden, Connecticut, a town of roughly 50,000 north of New Haven.
 We are located on Lane Street in southern Hamden across from Radio Towers Park.
 A Pre-K program lives in our building as well.
 Our wonderful staff strives everyday to help our students achieve their potential.

 Dunbar Hill School History